 Airport Code: LAS

 Although Las Vegas' glitzy casinos are close by, travelers need not leave the McCarran International Airport to gamble, as there are more than 1,300 slot machines available right inside the terminals.
 Airlines that serve LAS include low-cost carriers like Southwest and Spirit, as well as United, American, and Delta.Continue to 9 of 25 below.

 Airport Code: PHX

-Serving Phoenix and points in throughout the Southwest, Phoenix Sky Harbor has 120 gates in three terminals.
-It's also dubbed "America's Friendliest Airport" for its stellar customer service.
-The main airlines here are U.S. Airways and Southwest.
+Serving Phoenix and the greater Southwest area, Phoenix Sky Harbor has 120 gates in three terminals.
+It's also known to be an extremely friendly airport thanks to its stellar customer service.
+The main airlines here are American Airlines, Delta, and Southwest.

 10 of 25

 Airport Code: IAH

 United Airlines' largest hub is at George Bush Intercontinental Airport, but it is far from the only carrier that services this busy Texan airport.
 Alaska, American, and Delta airlines also service the airport.
 Routes between IAH and Central and South America tend to be the busiest.